Aigul9/MyFlowers/README.md

 # My Flowers

-Online flowers store in php and html made for educational purposes.
+Online flowers store in PHP and HTML made for educational purposes.